IgnatPolezhaev/Generative-adversarial-neural-network-trained-on-the-Flickr-Faces-dataset/README.md

 # Generative-adversarial-neural-network-trained-on-the-Flickr-Faces-dataset
 This work was done on the basis of a PyTorch [tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).
-A generative adversarial neural network trained on a dataset was written [Flickr Faces](https://github.com/NVlabs/ffhq-dataset).
+The generative adversarial neural network was trained on the Flickr Faces [Flickr Faces](https://github.com/NVlabs/ffhq-dataset) dataset.